banner image

 3. For name search:

-• Select “Marriage & Family Therapist” from the profession dropdown
+• Select “license type” from the profession dropdown

 • Enter the therapist’s last name (and optionally first name)